 Issues Other than Safety and Welfare

-If this happens and your child is complaining about seeing your ex, encourage your child to discuss their complaints with their parent.
+If this happens and your child complains about seeing your ex, encourage your child to discuss their complaints with their parent.
 This is a problem between your child and the other parent.
-It will be healthier for everyone involved if they are able to work out any problems together.
+It will be healthier for everyone involved if they can work out any issues together.

 Some ways they can work on resolving their problems include:

 It is best to approach the problem without assuming either the other parent or the child is at fault.
 Try and remain neutral and work with your child and the other parent to resolve the matter.